cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | spectrum
 | Definition: The entire range of wavelengths of electromagnetic radiation.
 | Definition: An image or distribution of components of sound, particles, etc., arranged according to such characteristics as frequency, charge and energy.
-| Usage: A spectrum is formed by a ray of light passing through a prism.
+| Usage: A spectrum is formed by a ray of light passing through a prism. [光谱]
 | Definition: A complete or wide range of related qualities, ideas, etc.
 | Usage: Self-help books are covering a broader and broader spectrum.
 |